dotlang/language/doc/RFE.md

 But what if there is no type?
 `let y := ["A":1, "B":2, "C":3]`
 This will be translated to this function call: `create_from_literal(["A", "B", "C"], [1,2,3])` and if there is only one such function it will be called without a problem.
 If there are multiple such functions with same input type, the output type will be important.
 So it must be specified in the literal definition either by casting or by assigning a type to lvalue or type should be inferred from the context.

+? - If we add support for varargs functions, we can easily support array and map out of core.

 ! - Maybe we can use a set of rules or regex to convert code to LLVM IR.